caktus/talks/all-things-open/2016/omgwtfamqp/slides.md

 in the routing key and the binding key.

 Notes:
 A nice in-between is a topic exchange.
-This allows for selective pu The routing keys for topic messages need to be delimited by dots/periods.
+This allows for selective pub/sub.
+The routing keys for topic messages need to be delimited by dots/periods.
 The binding keys for topic exchanges can contain wild cards for either single "word" matches or multiple words.